-To enable all children to thrive and interact with their peers and the challenges they face inside and outside of school, an extensive nurture programme using our Pastoral worker and school counsellor is used to provide appropriate support to PP pupils.
+To enable all children to thrive and interact with their peers and the challenges they face inside and outside of school, an extensive nurture programme using our Pastoral worker is used to provide appropriate support to PP pupils.

 - Lunchtime support for pupils who struggle with long periods of unstructured time or building up effective friendships.

 Objective 3 (approx. 20% of the budget)

 Not every child with PP will need access to academic or emotional support.
 Therefore, it is important we provide opportunities for pupils to enjoy curriculum activities with the aim of developing hobbies and personal interests.